 For over 20 centuries this area of Alta Sabina was a land of olive trees.
 The poet Virgil himself sang the goodness of its oil in the seventh canto of the Aeneid, when the city of Trebula Mutuesca (the ancient Monteleone) was coming to lend its support to Turnus, king of the Rutuli, against Aenea, the pious invader.

 Today, we produce as then extra virgin olive oil, exclusively with biological systems and in the traditional way: the olives are hand-picked from the plant, immediately transported to a nearby mill and squeezed with cold millstones.
-The olive oil is then stored in Tuscan terracotta jars in the convent nearby.

 June and July are the most generous months for the fruits of the land: cherries, sour cherries, apricots, plums and green figs, with which we prepare jams.